Mitalie/hive-minitalk/protocol.md

 #### Server

 * IDLE state (start)
+  * Wait for signal
-  * SIGUSR1: set sender as active client, reply with SIGUSR1, transition to FLUSH
+  * SIGUSR1: set sender as active client, transition to FLUSH1
   * SIGUSR2: ignore
-* All states except IDLE
-  * SIGUSR1 from sender other than active client: reply with SIGUSR2, add client to queue, send SIGUSR2 to active client, transition to CONFLICT
-  * SIGUSR2 from sender other than active client: send SIGUSR2 to active client, transition to CONFLICT
 * RECEIVE state
+  * Send SIGUSR1 to active client, wait for signal, repeat
-  * SIGUSR1/2 from active client: interpret as data bit, reply with SIGUSR1
+  * SIGUSR1/2 from active client: interpret as data bit
 * CONFLICT state
+  * Send SIGUSR2 to active client, wait for signal, repeat
+  * SIGUSR1 from active client: interpret as data bit, transition to FLUSH1
-  * SIGUSR1/2 from active client: interpret as data bit, reply with SIGUSR1, transition to FLUSH
+  * SIGUSR2 from active client: interpret as data bit, transition to FLUSH2
+* FLUSH1 state
+  * Send SIGUSR1 to active client, wait for signal
+  * SIGUSR1 from active client: ignore
+  * SIGUSR2 from active client: transition to RECEIVE
-* FLUSH state
+* FLUSH2 state
+  * Send SIGUSR1 to active client, wait for signal
+  * SIGUSR1 from active client: transition to RECEIVE
+  * SIGUSR2 from active client: ignore
-  * Signal from active client, duplicate of last signal: ignore
+* Signal from sender other than active client, all states except IDLE
-  * Signal from active client, different: defer to main loop to ensure pending duplicates handled, reply with SIGUSR1, transition to RECEIVE
+  * SIGUSR1: reply with SIGUSR2, add client to queue, transition to CONFLICT
+  * SIGUSR2: transition to CONFLICT
-* If active client is not alive or bitstream is finished, select a queued client as new active client, send SIGUSR1 to it, transition to FLUSH.
+* If active client is not alive or bitstream is finished, select a new active client from queue, transition to FLUSH1.
 If queue is empty, transition to IDLE.

 The client may have sent multiple SIGUSR1 before it receives the first reply from the server.
-To ensure these signals aren't confused for data bits, the server will start in FLUSH state and client will send SIGUSR2 before the first data bit.
+To ensure these signals aren't confused for data bits, the server will start in FLUSH1 state and client will send SIGUSR2 before the first data bit.

 SIGUSR2 from any other sender than the active client can't be a valid client for